drand/website/docs/operate/deploy.md

 #### Without TLS

-Although we **do not recommend** it, you can always disable TLS in drand via:
+Although we **do not recommend** turning off TLS, you can disable it by using the `--tls-disable` flag.

 ```bash
 drand start --tls-disable